philleconnect/Nextcloud/README.md

 Nextcloud-Container including an online-office package (Collabora or Onlyoffice) that mounts the user-directories

+# beta-testing!

-# This optional container is still in beta-state!
+This optional container is still in beta-state!
 I have it set up in a productive environment, but expect some bugs, please report them!

 ## To install: